DannyRyman/cv/cv.md

 <div style="page-break-after: always;"></div>
 ### Experience

+**Sapient** : *Technical Lead* __Nov 2019 Present__
+*Team Leading; Technical Leadership and Mentoring; Solution Design; React 16; MS Azure; DevOps; Styleguidist; OpenAPI*

+* Working with a UAE based client to setup a brand new Trade Bank in a very aggressive time-frame.

+* Led a small team of developers on the creation of two web portals, Client Portal & Colleague Portal, for use of external clients and internal staff members.
+This included the creation of a common components library, based on the UX style-guides, and used across both portals.

+* Worked with a remote team of the specification of a bankend-for-frontend API to connect the frontend portals with the backoffice processes.
+Also led the production of a Mock API so that development could continue on the front-end, based on the agreed interfaces, whilst the backend was under development.

+* Implemented an authentication module to connect to Azure Active Directory for authentication and authorisation.

-**DIGITERRE** : *SENIOR CONSULTANT* __Nov 2015-Present__
+**DIGITERRE** : *SENIOR CONSULTANT* __Nov 2015-Nov 2019__
 *Team leading; solution architecture and design; working with stakeholders to develop working backlog; hands on development of both server and web based client applications; Node; React; AWS; Docker; Terraform*

 Digiterre are a financial technology consultancy.
 I worked within the Agility team to deliver a number of working solutions for two of Digiterre clients.

 * Led team in the development of a subscriber facing website for Acuris (a financial news service) to provide Primary Issuance data through their Debtwire product offering.
 Worked with BA’s and stakeholders to scope-out initial deliverables.
 Worked with the team to design a simple but flexible architecture that allowed us to quickly deliver an MVP quickly to market.
 An initial investment in a continuous deployment process means that check-ins to the master branch go straight to production; features flags, automated testing and production monitoring allowed us to mitigate the risk of continuous deployment.
 The solution consisted of ElasticSearch as data storage; node.js based RESTful services; AWS Lambda for backend processing; and React/Redux based web sites.
 Docker and Terraform were utilised to deliver working artifacts into the AWS Cloud infrastructure.

-* Lead a team in the development of a Company CMS for Acuris.
+* Led a team in the development of a Company CMS for Acuris.
 We are employing an Event-Sourcing architecture to provide temporal queries that allow the discovery of how a company changes over time.
 AWS DynamoDB is employed as the backend data-store; RESTful services are developed using Node.js and the web front-end is developed using React/Redux.

 * Developed an advanced web analytics platform for a startup in the Ecommerce space.
 This included developing a rich website using React/Flux.
 The backend was developed in C# and hosted in Azure.